-Valerian is a plant that wears many hats.
-In addition to bearing charming pink flower clusters in summer, it also has a range of medicinal properties.
+Valerian (Valeriana officinalis) is a plant that wears many hats.
+In addition to bearing charming pink flower clusters in summer, it also has medicinal properties and rich symbolic value.
 Moreover, it features in one of Western culture’s best-known fairy tales, though many of us probably haven’t heard that version.
-Here we’ll take you through everything you need to know about Valerian flower meaning and symbolism, their rich history and origins, uses and benefits, and cultural significance today.
+Here we’ll take you through everything you need to know about Valerian flower meaning in the language of flowers.

 The valerian flower has a storied history.
 Its starring role is in a variation of the Pied Piper of Hamelin tale.
 In it, the piper uses valerian to draw the rats away from the city.
 It was also praised by the Greeks for health and stashed on medieval Swedish bridegrooms to ward off jealous elves.

 Valerian comes from the Latin word valere, meaning to be strong or healthy.
 It is also known as garden valerian, setwall, or heal-all.
 Sometimes, it is referred to as garden heliotrope, but it is unrelated to Heliotropium.
 Similarly, while Centranthus ruber or red valerian is occasionally referred to simply as valerian, the two are not closely related.

 Traditionally, the Valerian flower has carried the symbolic meaning of strength, likely from the Latin name.
 Its white and pale pink flowers are good additions to bouquets symbolizing loyalty (white) and friendship or appreciation (pink).
 Valerian also symbolizes readiness or awareness in the language of flowers.